University of Sulaimani

-The University of Sulaimani (زانکۆی سلێمانی) is a public university located in the city of Sulaymaniyah in Kurdistan Region - Iraq.
-It is one of the important scientific and cultural centers in Kurdistan region.
-It was founded by Professor Dr. Mohammed Salih Beg in 1968 (Dr Salih's project which he submitted to the government in 1958 and agreed in 1968), and re reopened in 1992.
-The main campus is in Sulaimani city, and satellite campuses are in the towns of Khanaqin, Kalar, Halabja and Chamchamal.
+The University of Sulaimani (زانکۆی سلێمانی) is a public university located in the city of Sulaymaniyah in the Kurdistan Region of Iraq.
+It is the oldest university in the Kurdistan Region, and one of its most important scientific and cultural centers.
+The university was proposed by Professor Dr. Mohammed Salih Beg in 1958, founded in 1968, and reopened in 1992.
+The main campus is in Sulaimaniyah, with satellite campuses in Khanaqin, Kalar, Halabja, and Chamchamal.
+Within the region, it is known as the "mother university".

+In 2025, according to the Scimago rankings, the University of Sulaimani was the top university in Iraqi Kurdistan, and was the highest-ranked university in the country according to the Times Higher Education rankings.